León Larregui: Career

 On November 28, 1997, León Larregui, along with Sergio Acosta, Jesús Báez, and Ángel Mosqueda, formed the psychedelic rock band Zoé.
 The lyrics of their songs often revolve around spiritual exploration, with metaphoric references to the Universe (Larregui himself once explained that as a child he wanted to be an astronomer) and science fiction.
 This lyrical style has been difficult for some listeners to grasp.
 He also writes songs inspired by fictional stories he creates, anecdotes, films, books, or things he hears.
 In December 2011, he announced he would take a short break from Zoé but planned to resume work on the band’s next album by mid-year, aiming for a 2013 release.
 After twenty years with Zoé, he began his solo career in 2012, clarifying that the band would continue.
 He explained his solo material would be different to avoid competing with the group's sound and announced a debut album for summer 2012.
 On July 10, the first single, “Como tú,” was released on the radio.
+A new album called "Manifiesto de un Tremendo Delirio" is expected to be released in 2026, including a special vynil edition.